daronphang/programming-resources/dev-ops/CI-CD/integrating-with-docker.md

 - Before optimization, think how inner loop (code, build, run, test) relates with outer loop (push change, CI build, CI test, deployment).
 - Use Docker Hub access token when setting up CI rather than password.
 - Reduce build time and number of calls by making use of build cache to reuse layers that have been pulled.
-- Have release images goto DockerHub.
+- Have release images go to DockerHub.

 ```yaml
 name: CI to Docker Hub